justkeepquiet/tera-client-packer/README.md

-# Tera Launcher Client Patcher and Updater
+# Tera 92 Launcher Client Packer and Updater

-Tera Online client patcher and updater for patch 92 and 100.
-The supported launcher available here: https://github.com/justkeepquiet/tera-launcher.
+Original Chinese launcher client packer for patch 92.
+Used with Nodejs.

 ## Install